openreferral/specification/README.md

 # HSDS

 Human Services Data Specification defines content that provides the minimum set of data for Information and Retrieval (I&R) applications as well as specialized service directory applications.
+Read the [spec here](https://github.com/codeforamerica/hsd_specification/blob/master/HSD_specification.mdown).

 ## A note on contributing to the specification